-Summer 1953, two eleven-year-old best friends are playing in a Little League baseball.
-One of the boys hits a foul ball that kills the other boy’s mother.
-Now, Owen Meany believes he is God’s instrument.
+After a boy hits a foul ball that kills another’s mother, Owen believes he is God’s instrument.

 Hester Prynne and her lover feel the effects of sin in Puritan New England.

-Billy Pilgrim, an optometrist from Ilium, New York, shuttles between the cellars of Dresden smoldering from Allied bombardment and a luxurious zoo on the planet Tralfamadore.
+An optometrist from New York shuttles between Dresden cellars, smoldering from Allied bombardment, and a luxurious zoo on the planet Tralfamadore.

-The tragic life of the Compsons, a degenerate Southern family, is described by Benjy, a thirty-three-year-old mentally challenged man.
+The tragic life of a degenerate Southern family, as described by a thirty-three-year-old mentally challenged man.

 Adventures of Sherlock Holmes — Sir Arthur Conan Doyle

-Weary of her storybook, the young and imaginative Alice follows a hasty hare underground, and comes face-to-face with some of the strangest adventures.
+Young and imaginative Alice follows a hasty hare underground, and comes face-to-face with the strangest adventures.